kleok/FLOODPY/README.md

 # Auto option selects the orbit to minimize the distance between defined
 # flood date and SAR datetime acquisition
-# use can also selects specific Relative orbit number
+# user can also select specific relative orbit number
 relOrbit='Auto'

 # cumulative rain in mm for the last 5 days